-6.1.
+6.2.
 CREDIT RISK

-The risk that a counterparty, whether a participant or other entity, is unable to meet fully its financial obligations when they fall due, or at any time before or after the due date.
+The risk that a counterparty, whether a participant or other entity, is unable to meet its financial obligations when they fall due, or at any time before or after the due date.

 Participants within a payment system are obligated to meet their commitments.
-When one party is unable to fulfil such obligation, this creates a credit risk that might spread through the system via a contingent effect (contagion).
+When one party is unable to fulfil such obligation, this creates a credit risk that might spread through the system (via a contingent effect and/or contagion).
 As with most financial systems, participants often rely on the fulfilment of prior obligation to meet future or immediate obligation.
 Therefore having a well-articulated, regulated and managed credit risk process is essential to the well-being of any payment system.

-Nigerian Payment System has detailed rules and processes including a collateral management framework to maintain the credit risk associated with the Nigerian Payments system at a level that is acceptable.
+The Nigerian Payments System has rules and processes including a collateral management framework to maintain the associated credit risk at a level that is acceptable.

-6.2.
-LIQUIDITY RISK:
+6.3.
+Liquidity Risk:

-The risk that a party in a payment, whether a participant or other entity, will be unable to meet fully its financial obligations when due, although it may be able to do so in the future.
+The risk that a party in a payment flow, whether a participant or other entity, is unable to meet its financial obligations when due, even though it may be able to do so in the future.
 A payment system may bear or generate liquidity risk in one or more currencies in its payment or settlement process based on its design or operations.
 In this context, liquidity risk may arise between or among the payment system operators, participants and other entities (such as settlement banks, nostro agents, or liquidity providers).

-6.3.
+6.4.
 OPERATIONAL RISK